Minkowski dimension for measures: Lower spectrum

 Therefore, recalling Theorem \ref{thm:minkowski-dim}, the natural pair with symmetric properties is Hausdorff dimension and upper Minkowski dimension.
 This is interesting as usually Hausdorff and packing dimensions (or measures) form the natural pair.

 \begin{ack} The authors thank V.\ Suomala for finding a gap in one of the proofs in the first version of the paper.
-The authors also thank P.\ Mattila for useful discussion. \end{ack}
+The authors also thank P. Mattila for useful discussion and J. Bj\"orn for pointing out the reference \cite{AlvaradoGorkaHajlasz2020}. \end{ack}